project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/readme.md

 ### Adding a second (or more) seed.
 For the 32 bit version 1 seed is not enough to pass the DIEHARD quality tests, at least 2 seeds are needed.
 Adding an extra seed takes a few extra steps.

--   first seed is input to the three cyles
+-   first seed is input to the three cycles
 -   do the 3 cycles and return the final result
 -   update the seeds: second seed is copied into the first seed
 -   OR result of the 3 cycles with the value of the second seed

-This way of adding more seeds can be done at infinitum.
+This way of adding more seeds can be done ad infinitum.
 The more seeds you add, the longer the wrap-to-zero period.
 With two 32 bit seeds, the wrap-to-zero period is 2^64-1 values.

 ### The algorithm with 2 seeds in pseudo-code